developer-program/engineering-track/docs/software-designs/design-principles.md

 The DRY principle is the solution to "The Evil of Duplication".
 When codes duplicated, it becomes hard to maintain.
 If the same piece of logic appears in the code multiple times, when a requirement to change the logic, a software developer will need to remember, where these different piece of logics are and change them.

-Is hard to remember what you eat for breakfast one month ago today, probably similar to what you eat every day, is even harder to remember what your family eat for breakfast a month ago.
+It is hard to remember what you eat for breakfast one month ago today, even if it is probably similar to what you eat every day, and it is even harder to remember what your family eat for breakfast a month ago.

-Duplications of code make maintenance hard for multiple reasons.
+Duplications of code make maintenance of code hard for multiple reasons.
+Take these into considerations before you "copy and paste" code.

 1. One developer needs to know what multiple developers did in the history of the project.
 2. Even doing the same code multiple times can prone to error.
-The variables name might be slightly different.
+Higher chance of introducing bugs.
+The variables' name might be slightly different too.
+3. More difficult to debug.
+If the program has a bug in method A but method B has the same code then you might try to find the bug at method B instead and end up wasting time.
+4. Adding a new feature to duplicate code will result in more duplication.
+The extra duplication might introduce bugs.

 "Every piece of **knowledge** must have a single, unambiguous authoritative representation within a system".

-Andy Hunt and David Thomas explained that there is four cause of duplication.
+Andy Hunt and David Thomas explained that there are four causes of duplication.

 - Imposed duplication: Architecture decision
 - Inadvertent duplication: Developers don't know about the duplication
 - Impatient duplication: Duplicate the code was easier to do during development
 - Interdeveloper duplication: Multiple people on a team duplicate the same piece of information

-Example of Duplication
+Example of Duplication:

+Does this code look like it has been copied and pasted over?

 ```javascript
 const SavedModal = ({ showSavedModal, closeSave }) => {